What information does the WA need me to provide?

 - WAs like to know if you have any stylistic preferences, pet peeves, or special requirements for student writing.

-- It would be helpful to understand your policy regarding students who decide not to go to conferences.
+- It would be helpful to understand your policy regarding students who do not attend conferences.

 - Please remember to tell your WA if the writing schedule changes.